MEMBER ALERT: AOPA will be closed for President's Day, Monday, Feb. 15and will reopen at 8:30 a.m. EST, Tuesday, Feb. 16.

-Certain physical handicaps, including amputations with fitted prostheses, paraplegia, degenerative joint disease, osteomyelitis (bone infection), or scoliosis (curvature of the spine) may be certified under special issuance following review of medical records and satisfactory completion of a special medical flight test.
+Applicants with certain physical handicaps, including amputations with fitted prostheses, paraplegia, degenerative joint disease, osteomyelitis (bone infection), or scoliosis (curvature of the spine) may be certificated under special issuance following review of medical records and satisfactory completion of a special medical flight test.

 At the time of the application, you will need to provide the aviation medical examiner with the following records:

-Upon successful completion of the flight test, the inspector is authorized to issue a medical certificate and statement of demonstrated ability (SODA) without the student pilot limitation.
+Upon successful completion of the flight test, the inspector is usually authorized to issue a medical certificate and statement of demonstrated ability (SODA).
 In some cases involving prostheses or special hand control appliances, a certificate limitation will require that the appliances be installed in the aircraft while exercising the privileges.
 Also, the limitation may require that a specific airplane permanently fitted with appropriate appliances be used for all flight duties.

 Additional information about paraplegic certification and hand control suppliers can be obtained by contacting:

 Keller, TX 76244

 Spinal conditions, such as herniated disc, degenerative disc disease, whether treated surgically or not, or scoliosis that have resulted in complete recovery, require no medications, and have no residual neurological deficit, may be issued by the aviation medical examiner at the time of examination.
 A current status report from your treating physician should be provided to the aviation medical examiner at the time of the FAA physical.
 Other spinal deformities that might interfere with performance of airman duties will normally be deferred to the FAA for a decision.

 Find the contact information for submitting your medical records.